 Wordfence is a solid security plugin that helps to protect your website from hacks and malware.
 You can filter your traffic through Wordfence’s firewall to weed out unwanted visitors and hack attempts.
 You can also scan your websites files, and setup alerts to let you know in the event that your website gets compromised.

 Just be aware that security plugins such as WordFence and iThemes Security can use up a lot of server resources so if you’re on an expensive shared hosting solution where resources are slim and being shared with many other sites you may want to skip this in favour of website performance and opt for something more lightweight such as Limit Login Attempts Reloaded and perhaps a cloud firewall that filters your traffic before it gets to your website such as Sucuri or even Cloudflare, which has a free option.

 4. WP Super Cache

-I have found WP Super Cache to be the simplest and most effective caching plugin for the majority of websites I have optimised.
+In the past have found WP Super Cache to be the simplest and most effective caching plugin for the majority of websites I have optimised.
 It works by producing static html files that will get shown to your visitors rather than your server having to process heavier and more expensive WordPress PHP scripts.
 Just remember to clear the cache in the settings area each time you update your websites content.

-This plugin allows you to combine and minify your CSS and JS files which improves your websites load time.
+This plugin allows you to combine and minify your HTML, CSS and JS code and files which improves your websites load time.
 Imagine a Barista that goes off to get coffee, and then milk, and then sugar vs one that gets everything at once and brings it straight to you.
 Combining and minifying the process results in a shorter queue and less frustrated visitors.